bougui505/blog/_posts/2014-12-10-zsh-script-to-convert-and-format-ipython-notebook-to-jekyll-markdown-file.markdown

 However some manual operations are required to format the resulting file:

 - Adding the YAML header for jekyll
-- Add the liquid tags for python syntax highlighting.
+- Add the liquid tags for python syntax highlighting
+- Change the path to the `png` image files

 Below is the script to automatically format an `ipynb` file to jekyll markdown: